 Take a Tour of the Sweetest Animals on the Farm

-It’s no secret that kittens, puppies and bunnies are sickeningly cute—approximately 75% of the internet is dedicated to adorable pictures of them (or at least it seems so!).
+It’s no secret that kittens, puppies, and bunnies are sickeningly cute—approximately 75% of the internet is dedicated to adorable pictures of them (or at least it seems that way!).
 But have you seen a cow, pig or chick lately?
 They’re pretty darn cute, too.

 Most people have only seen farm animals at the petting zoo or a county fair, so they don’t know how cute, silly, goofy, ridiculous or weird barnyard animals really are.
 Read on to learn all the things you were never told about the cutest (and most fascinating) farm animals.Continue to 2 of 9 below.

 Goats are probably the biggest weirdos you’ll come across in the barnyard.
 Why?
 They love to climb on top of things; they scream like humans (which is really called “bleating); and, most interestingly, goats have unique accents.

 That’s right.
 Previously, researchers believed only mammals with larger brains, like humans, elephants, and dolphins, could have unique accents.
 Turns out, goats are just as vocally versatile.
 Plus, goats’ accents can change as they move between different groups of goats.Continue to 3 of 9 below.